-How to dress like a local: Perhaps more so than other Fashion Week cities, the Milanese are very loyal to their hometown luxury labels.
-Gucci, Prada and Fendi are often seen on the streets as well as the runways.
+How to dress like a local: The Milanese are very loyal to their hometown luxury labels.
+Gucci, Prada, and Fendi are often seen on the streets as well as the runways.
 Not to worry though—for your own take on local style, just wear simple clothing in dark and neutral colors.

 Where to shop for souvenirs: If by “souvenirs,” you mean Italian label fashion, you may want to hold off making purchases in the shopping district of Quadrilatero d’Oro.
 Instead, head to the city’s many outlets, offering the same labels with much lower price tags.